 Ribble Weldtite is aiming to defend titles at targeted races this year.
 These include the British National Championships in both the road and TT disciplines.

-We spoke to Jack Rees of the Ribble Weldtite Pro Cycling Team to gain an insight into how the team set their goals each season.
+We spoke to Jack Rees of the Ribble Weldtite Pro Cycling Team to gain an insight into how the team go about setting their season’s targets.
 To find out why consistency is pivotal in achieving your performance goals.

 What goals or ambitions does the team have this year, considering things might get off to a late start?